rvianello/chemicalite/docs/tutorial_1st.rst

     # if the chemicalite extension is installed under the dynamic library search path
     # for the system or running process, you can simply refer to it by name.
-    # otherwise you may need to pass the filesystem path to the loadable module file:
+    # otherwise you may need to pass the filesystem path of the loadable module file:
     # connection.load_extension('/path/to/chemicalite.so')
     connection.load_extension('chemicalite')